 - Start off the morning with coffee and donuts at Stan’s Donuts located on the Magnificent Mile.

-- Walk south on Magnificent Mile while window shopping and viewing Chicago’s architecture.
+- Walk south on the Magnificent Mile while window shopping and viewing Chicago’s architecture.

 - Spend some time at Millenium Park and Maggie Daley Park.
-Have light lunch at Wildberry Cafe which is adjacent to Millenium Park.
+If not doing the food tour, you can have a light lunch at Wildberry Cafe which is adjacent to Millenium Park.

 - From Millenium Park, walk the Lakefront Trail to Navy Pier.

-- Board the 1.30 PM or 3.15 PM Chicago River Architecture Cruise at Navy Pier or Michigan Avenue.
+- Board the 3.15 PM Chicago River Architecture Cruise at Navy Pier or Michigan Avenue.

 - Depending on what you plan to do, it might be wise to get tickets for BigBus Chicago for this day.
 You can ride the bus around the city for the entire day getting off at your chosen stops and destinations.

-- Start the day with a tour to the Willis Tower and Skydeck.
+- Start the day with a tour of the Willis Tower and Skydeck.

-- Afterwards, take the BigBus and get off at Stop #4, Millennium Park.
-Take some more pictures here, get a bag of Garrett’s popcorn, and then visit the Art Institute of Chicago.
+- Afterwards, take the hop-on-hop-off bus and get off at Stop #4, Millennium Park.
+Take some more pictures here, get a bag of Garrett’s popcorn, and visit the Art Institute of Chicago.

-- For dinner, visit either Giordano’s Pizza at Navy Pier or get off at BigBus Stop #13 to go to dinner at the Safehouse.
-Alternatively, take a dinner cruise on Lake Michigan described on day 1.
+- For dinner, visit either Giordano’s Pizza at Navy Pier or take a dinner cruise on Lake Michigan described on day 1.